ilias-varthalitis/information-retrieval-project/README.md

 **How to run**
 1. Download and extract the zip of the project to your PC.
-2. Open the project using Intellij
+2. Open the project using Intellij, it requires Java version 15.
 3. Navigate to the FrontEnd package under src/main subfolder and run the main function in gui.java

 **Data used**